-For weeks I’d been meaning to get to the Arnold Arboretum to enjoy the trees and watch the leaves fall and swirl and drift their way down to the ground.
-And here it was November, and somehow, though I’d left my job in June, I wasn’t finding the hours of free time I’d imagined.
+I’d been meaning to get to the Arboretum to enjoy the trees.
+To just watch the leaves fall and swirl and drift their way down to the ground.
+And here it was, November, and somehow, though I’d left my job in June, I wasn’t finding the hours of free time I’d imagined.
 There were still so many tasks to accomplish, appointments to keep, new jobs to consider.

-It was almost 1:30 when I finally got out the door.
-The Arboretum is one of the best places in Boston to get a nourishing dose of nature.
-The 281-acre sanctuary is a 20-minute drive from my house when there’s no traffic, over an hour when there is.
-My plan was to spend a lazy afternoon in the park, but I had to rush to get there so I could rush to get home so I wouldn’t get stuck in rush hour traffic.
-By the time I arrived at the Arboretum, my shadow was already long on the ground.
+At 1:30, I finally made it out the door.
+The 281-acre Arnold Arboretum may be the best place in Boston to get a nourishing dose of nature.
+The park is a 20-minute drive from my house when there’s no traffic, over an hour when there is.
+My intention was to spend a lazy afternoon in the park, but I had to rush to get there so I could rush to get home so I wouldn’t get stuck in rush hour traffic.
+By the time I reached the Arboretum, my shadow was long on the ground.